 Stay up to date on current economic trends and developments by following ADM on Twitter, Facebook, and LinkedIn.
 We help businesses react swiftly to changing market conditions by providing valuable insights, including analysis of FOMC Meetings.

-If your business needs the MOST safety and the MOST return for cash reserves, ADM can help.
-Our American Money Market Account™ – AMMA™ for short – delivers the ultimate protection for business cash in conjunction with the most competitive returns available.
+If your business needs safety and competitive returns for cash reserves, ADM can help.
+Our American Money Market Account™ – AMMA™ for short – delivers access to the ultimate protection for business cash in conjunction with nationally competitive returns.